Two Notions of Metaphysical Modality

 Chalmers proposes an a priori, conceivability-based route to metaphysical modal knowledge that aims to answer the Kripkean Challenge.
 His Modal Rationalism deploys a 2D semantics that assumes one single modal primitive (modal monism).
 This means that, for Chalmers, logico-conceptual possibility and metaphysical possibility coincide, though we can still draw the desired distinctions by using the 2D semantic apparatus.
 Moreover, we can allegedly accommodate the Kripkean cases at the level of the secondary dimension, in such a way that they are no longer problematic for a rationalist account.
 If Chalmers is right, modal monism together with the 2D structure give us a way to neutralize the Kripkean challenge and to maintain that a priori conceivability entails metaphysical possibility.

 Chalmers’ proposal has had a groundbreaking role in the debate in the epistemology of modality and has triggered different responses.
 A number of authors have criticized the project in important respects.
-My aim is not to add yet another criticism of Modal Rationalism to the existing literature.
+My aim is not to add another criticism of Modal Rationalism to the existing literature.
 Rather, my target is the alluring idea, mentioned in the beginning, that Chalmers’ Modal Rationalism could accommodate a Kripkean view of metaphysical modality; or, otherwise put, that Kripkeans with rationalist sympathies could find in Chalmers’ modal epistemology a suitable option.
 If that were the case, the project of what I called an ambitious modal epistemology combining 2D a priori methods with a broadly Aristotelian metaphysics would succeed.
 But the fact that Chalmers’ 2D framework accommodates the cases of the necessary a posteriori at the semantic level does not suffice to provide a viable modal epistemology for a Kripkean, because of their conflicting underlying metaphysical commitments.
 Even a “2D-friendly” Kripkean who accepts the core semantic thesis that expressions have two dimensions of meaning will still reject the consequences of that at the level of modal metaphysics.
 Specifically, she will reject that (many of) the 2D primary possibilities should be regarded as genuine metaphysical possibilities.
-Accommodating the cases of the necessary a posteriori with the 2D semantic machinery is far from satisfying the Kripkean demands regarding metaphysical modality.

 Thus, the purported ambitious modal epistemology would have to somehow fit together two conflicting views of metaphysical modality.
-But those determine incompatible views of what is genuinely possible, and incompatible views of what a priori methods can give us access to.
-Chalmers’ conceivability entails possibilities that a Kripkean still rejects as genuinely metaphysical.
-As a result, Modal Rationalism cannot incorporate metaphysical Kripkeanism.
-The alluring idea that this could be done is rather an illusion.
+On the one hand, it would have to hold an a priori conceptual metaphysics, built out of theses (1) and (2).
+On the other hand, however, it would also have to respect the requirements of an essentialist metaphysics articulated by thesis (3).
+Those determine incompatible views of what is genuinely possible, and incompatible views of what a priori methods can give us access to.
+The consequence is that Chalmers’ conceivability entails possibilities that a Kripkean still rejects as genuinely metaphysical.
+The alluring idea that Modal Rationalism could incorporate metaphysical Kripkeanism turns out to be an illusion.

 However, there is also a positive story to be told, as three substantive stances in modal epistemology emerge from the combinations that the triad allows.
 Two of those are different versions of Kripkeanism: the Monistic Kripkean combines (3) metaphysical Kripkeanism with a version of (1) modal monism; and the 2D Kripkean combines (3) metaphysical Kripkeanism with (2) two-dimensionalism.
 Exploring those views will plausibly contribute to gain some insight into familiar interpretative tensions in Naming and Necessity.
 Finally, Pure Two-Dimensionalism drops metaphysical Kripkeanism, while keeping (2) two-dimensionalism, together with Chalmers’ version of (1) modal monism.
 Pure Two-Dimensionalism seems to best reflect Chalmers’ own view; whereas 2D Kripkeanism is probably the best compromise for a Kripkean but 2D-friendly approach to modal epistemology.
 However, it comes with a cost, as it requires abandoning modal monism and reshaping the scope of what a priori conceivability can give us access to.